Deep Exploration via Randomized Value Functions: Literature review

 Value function learning has the potential to overcome computational challenges and offer practical means for synthesizing efficient exploration and effective generalization.
 A relevant line of work establishes that efficient reinforcement learning with value function generalization reduces to efficient ``knows what it knows'' (KWIK) online regression \citep{Li2010,LiLW08}.
 However, it is not known whether the KWIK online regression problem can be solved efficiently.
 In terms of concrete algorithms, there is optimistic constraint propagation (OCP) \citep{WenVanroy13}, a provably efficient reinforcement learning algorithm for exploration and value function generalization in deterministic systems, and C-PACE \citep{pazis2013pac}, a provably efficient reinforcement learning algorithm that generalizes using interpolative representations.
 These contributions represent important developments, but OCP is not suitable for stochastic systems and is highly sensitive to model misspecification, and generalizing effectively in high-dimensional state spaces calls for methods that extrapolate.

 In this paper, we leverage randomized value functions to explore efficiently while generalizing via parameterized value functions.
-Prior reinforcement learning algorithms that generalize in this manner require, in the worst case, learning times exponential in the number of model parameters and/or the planning horizon.
-The algorithms we propose, which we refer to collectively as randomized least-squares value iteration (RLSVI), aim to overcome these inefficiencies.
-They operate in a manner similar to well-known approaches such as least-squares value iteration (LSVI) and SARSA (e.g. \cite{Sutton2017}).
-What fundamentally distinguishes RLSVI is exploration through randomly sampling statistically plausible value functions, whereas alternatives such as LSVI and SARSA are typically applied in conjunction with action-dithering schemes such as Boltzmann or $\epsilon$-greedy exploration, which lead to highly inefficient learning.
+Algorithms of the kind we consider, which we refer to collectively as randomized least-squares value iteration (RLSVI), were first introduced in \cite{wen2014efficient}.
+Prior reinforcement learning algorithms that generalize via parameterized value functions require, in the worst case, learning times exponential in the number of model parameters and/or the planning horizon.
+RLSVI aims to overcome these inefficiencies.
+While RLSVI operates in a manner similar to well-known approaches such as least-squares value iteration (LSVI) and SARSA (see, e.g. \cite{Sutton2018}), what fundamentally distinguishes RLSVI is exploration through randomly sampling statistically plausible value functions.
+Alternatives such as LSVI and SARSA are typically applied in conjunction with action-dithering schemes such as Boltzmann or $\epsilon$-greedy exploration, which lead to highly inefficient learning.

 This paper aims to establish the use of \textit{randomized value functions} as a promising approach to tackling a critical challenge in reinforcement learning: synthesizing efficient exploration and effective generalization.
 The only preceding work that advocates exploration through random samples of the value function comes from \cite{DeardenFR98}.
 This paper proposes a tabular algorithm that resamples every timestep and so does not perform deep exploration.
-A preliminary version of part of this work, specialized to linear function approximation, has been reported in a short paper \citep{osband2016rlsvi}.
-Following this work, several papers have proposed adaptations to neural network function approximation via bootstrap sampling \citep{osband2016deep}, linear final layer approximation \citep{azizzadenesheli2018efficient} or variational inference \citep{lipton2016efficient,fortunato2017noisy}.
+A preliminary version of part of this work appeared in a short conference paper \citep{osband2016rlsvi}.
+While that paper proposed a specific algorithm that is compatible with linear function approximation, this paper develops the concept of deep exploration via randomized value functions in much greater depth and generality.
+We provide a general template for building algorithms that perform randomized value function learning and propose several specific instantiations of this idea.
+These algorithms are evaluated in entirely new simulations experiments, including an example in which neural networks are used for function approximation.
+While a proof sketch for a regret bound was given in \citep{osband2016rlsvi}, this paper gives a full and careful proof and develops new recursive stochastic dominance arguments that simplify the analysis.
+Following \citep{osband2016rlsvi}, several papers have proposed adaptations to neural network function approximation via bootstrap sampling \citep{osband2016deep}, linear final layer approximation \citep{azizzadenesheli2018efficient} or variational inference \citep{lipton2016efficient,fortunato2017noisy}.